alex-dukhno/isomorphicdb/README.md

     * `query_response/` - module to represent successful or error response after query execution to a client
 * `sql_engine/` - crate to consolidate SQL query engine functionality
     * `catalog/` - API for accessing data and its definition
-    * `data/` - group of modules responsible for manipulating data, database structure
-        * `binary/` - representing primitive types as a raw binary vector
-        * `scalar/` - representing primitive types as a scalar value that can be use as intermediate computational result
     * `data_definition/` - group of modules responsible to represent `SQL DDL` queries
         * `execution_plan` - data structures responsible for representing operations of `Data Definition Language` part of `SQL`
     * `data_manipulation/` - group of modules responsible to represent `SQL DML` queries